The X Factor (British TV series) series 15: Judges' Houses

-It was announced by O'Leary during an appearance on This Morning that the Judges' Houses would be filmed in late September 2018, and that three of the judges' houses would be in Los Angeles (Cowell, Field and Williams); Tomlinson's houses would be hosted in Ibiza.
+It was announced by O'Leary during an appearance on This Morning that the Judges' Houses would be filmed in late September 2018, Tomlinson's houses would be hosted in Ibiza; and that three of the judges' houses would be in Los Angeles (Cowell, Field and Williams).
 Cowell judged from Malibu, while Field and Williams each judged their categories separately from their home in Beverly Hills.
-The guest judges were announced to be including American Idol alumnus Adam Lambert and Series 3 winner Leona Lewis in assisting Field, David Walliams with Williams, and Cowell's American Idol colleagues Paula Abdul, Randy Jackson and Ryan Seacrest along with Diane Warren, Babyface, Lewis and Sinitta to assist Cowell, who hosted a house party consisting of various singers, songwriters and record producers for the Girls to perform in front of.
-Tomlinson was assisted by his One Direction bandmate Liam Payne and Nile Rodgers.
+The guest judges were announced to be including Cowell's American Idol colleagues Paula Abdul, Randy Jackson and Ryan Seacrest along with Diane Warren, Babyface, Tomlinson was assisted by his One Direction bandmate Liam Payne and Nile Rodgers, Series 3 winner Leona Lewis and Sinitta to assist Cowell, who hosted a house party consisting of various singers, songwriters and record producers for the Girls to perform in front of.
+American Idol season 8 runner-up Adam Lambert and Lewis in assisting Field, and David Walliams with Williams.

 Maria Laroco was not able to secure the correct visa in time to travel to Malibu with the remaining Girls for this stage of the competition.
 Unlike similar instances where the affected contestants withdrew from the competition, Laroco sang to Cowell via video link from a London studio.
 16 contestants were put through to the live shows at this stage, four from each category.
 This last-minute change was lobbied by Cowell who was unable to narrow his Girls down to just three; the other judges were then allowed one more act each for their own categories as well.